 To address these problems, we adopt 3D printing techniques to construct thermosets with self-healing ability, aiming at the flexible fabrication of thermosets that can self-repair the damage.
 Currently, the main 3D printing technique we are using is the direct ink writing (DIW) method, which is enabled by the extrusion and deposition of the 3D printing ink.
 The ink is composed of small molecules bearing multiple functional groups such that the small molecules can crosslink to form thermosets under external stimuli such as heat and UV light.
 The self-healing ability is enabled by the incorporation of thermally reversible crosslinks in the thermoset.
 At elevated temperatures, the crosslinks decouple and allow the movable molecule segment to fill in the damage site.
 At lower temperatures, the crosslinks couple again to complete the healing process.
 These unique properties are realized via molecular design and synthesis.

-Avian-inspired Structures for Aerodynamic Sensing
+Avian-Inspired Feather Sensors for Aerodynamic Sensing

 Multifunctional Fiber Reinforced Composites for Self-Sensing and Structural Health Monitoring